8891689/keccak256-avx2/README.md

 # C/C++ GHigh-Performance Keccak-256 AVX2 Implementation

-This is a Keccak-256 hash function library written in C, specifically designed for achieving extreme computational speed.
+This is a Keccak-256 hash library written in C (compatible with C++). specifically designed for achieving extreme computational speed.
 It has been deeply optimized by leveraging the AVX2 instruction set found in modern CPUs.

 ## Core Advantages